cpetrich/zs2decode/docs/format.rst

 ^^^^^^
 Chunks contain information on data stream structure, metadata or data.

+There are two different chunk formats.
+One format is used by the "End-of-Section" chunk, the other format is used by all other chunks.
-With the exception of the "End-of-Section" chunk, all chunks follow the same general structure: an ASCII-encoded name of the chunk type, starting with one byte length giving the length of the name in bytes (Section :ref:`section-ascii-string-definition`),
+The latter has the following structure: an ASCII-encoded name of the chunk type, starting with one byte length giving the length of the name in bytes (Section :ref:`section-ascii-string-definition`),